Waoap/Type-Writer/README.md

 # Type-Writer
 Android Text View Type Writer.

+## How to use:
+Copy or download the file to the corresponding place(Don't ask me where is it, 'Google' it).

+## Some Attrs:
+**delay:** *Customize the interval between every two words displayed by Type-Writer*

+**autoStart:** *Seeing the name of a thing one thinks of its function...*

-## Want all the Type-Writers of the whole activity to move in order?
+## Want all the Type-Writer of the whole activity to move in order?
 You can use the following code in your 'Activity'(kotlin):

 ```kotlin